 The position-velocity mode uses a three-loop cascaded control scheme.
 The position loop serves as the outermost loop, and its output is the setpoint for the velocity loop.
-The velocity loop 's output is used as the setpoint for the inner current loop, which controls the actual current output.
+The velocity loop's output is used as the setpoint for the inner current loop, which controls the actual current output.
 The control block diagram is as follows:

-p\des is the target position for control, and v\des limits the maximum absolute speed during motion.
+p\des is the target position to be controlled, and v\des is used to limit the maximum absolute velocity during the movement.

-When using the recommended control parameters from the debugging assistant in position cascaded mode, high control accuracy can be achieved with relatively smooth operation.
-However, the response time is relatively longer.

-Configurable parameters include not only v\des but also acceleration/ deceleration settings.
-If additional oscillations occur during control, increasing the acceleration/deceleration values may help.
+When using the recommended control parameters in the tuning assistant, the cascaded position control mode can achieve good control accuracy and relatively smooth motion, although the response time may be longer.
+In addition to v\des, configurable parameters also include acceleration and deceleration.
+If oscillation occurs during the control process, increasing the acceleration/deceleration values may help.

-p\des and v\des are in units of rad and rad/s respectively, and both use the float data type.
+Note: The units of p\des and v\des are radians (rad) and radians per second (rad/s), respectively.
+Their data types are float.
+The damping factor must be set to a non-zero positive value.
+Please refer to the notes under the speed control mode for guidance.